skodaconnect/myskoda/docs/mqtt.md

 * `"IN_PROGRESS"`: Operation is currently being executed by the car.
 * `"COMPLETED_SUCCESS"`: Operation completed.
 * `"ERROR"`: An error occurred.
 Additional information in field `"errorCode"`.
+* `"COMPLETED_WARNING"`: Extracted from analysing the smali files.
+We don't know the implications.

 ### /service-event